Toddlers engage more with print books than tablets: Study

-(ABC News) -- “Once upon a time” may be better read on paper than on a screen.
+NEW YORK — (ABC News)--“Once upon a time” may be better read on paper than on a screen.

 A new study suggests that toddlers interact more with their parents when they read print books compared to electronic versions.
 The results of the study were published today in the journal Pediatrics.